dhrxv8/Tesla-Stock-Prediction/README.md

 ### Conclusion

 This notebook provides a useful example of how to use linear regression to predict stock prices and can be a helpful resource for anyone interested in this topic.
-If you have any questions or feedback, please feel free to contact us.
+If you have any questions or feedback, please feel free to contact me.